 Various companies have been hard at it developing chatbots that can communicate with us the way another human would, making them perfect candidates to be used as therapists.
 One such example is a phone app called Woebot, developed by students at Stanford University.
 Costing between $6 and $12 a week, this app uses the power of cognitive behaviour therapy to provide counseling to those in need.
 It works by helping them become more aware of problematic behaviours so that they can move on to change them.

 Reanalyse old drugs:

 There are several new drugs developed each and every year, but very few of them prove to be effective for the purpose they’ve been made.
-Using AI to reanalyse these drug compounds means old drugs may become an effective form of medication, just for a different condition that it was initially designed for.
-Either way it could save a lot of lives.
+Using AI to reanalyze these drug compounds means old drugs may become an effective form of medication, just for a different condition than it was initially designed for.
+Either way, it could save a lot of lives.

 Big data and advanced genomics: